Afeka Caves and Drezner Grove offer a lovely and easy hike close to Tel Aviv. This track allows seeing many flowers and ancient burial caves.

 Samaritans have a stand-alone religious status in Israel, and there are occasional conversions from Judaism to Samaritanism and vice versa due to marriages.
 While the Israeli Rabbinic authorities consider Samaritanism to be a branch of Judaism, the Chief Rabbinate of Israel requires Samaritans to officially go through a formal conversion to Judaism to be recognized as Halakhic Jews.

-After about ten minutes, you will reach Afeka Caves.
+After about ten minutes, you will reach the caves.

-This place was re-explored as part of rescue excavations in 1989 with the construction of Ayalon lanes.
+This place was re-explored as part of rescue excavations in 1989 while constructing Ayalon lanes.

 The cemetery has eight burial systems cut in the rock and was mainly used by the Samaritan community in the 4th and 5th centuries AD.
 After the Samaritan revolt in 529 AD, Samaritan burial in the cemetery was stopped.